UCLALibrary/LBS/README.md

 8. General AJAX error
     - Link to the _UCLA Library Service Portal_ is provided

+---
 ## Developer Tips
+---

-1. TEMPORARY - Create secret_qdb_password.txt in the project root directory (/path/to/projects/LBS) contining the QDB password on a single line
+**TEMPORARY - Create secret_qdb_password.txt in the project root directory (/path/to/projects/LBS) contining the QDB password on a single line**
   - Do not commit this file (file names containing "secret" are excluded via the .gitignore file)
   - Browse to the Report Form on your local machine:
 [http://http://localhost:8000/qdb/report/](http://http://localhost:8000/qdb/report/)
   - Secret management should be improved for production deployment.
+---

-2. Work with the underlying PostgreSQL database in its own docker container
+**Work with the underlying PostgreSQL database in its own docker container**
 ```
 docker-compose exec db bash
 psql qdb -U qdb_user